modflowpy/pyphoenix-project/docs/dev/srs.md

 ### Invariants

 FloPy 3 has a "check" mechanism for validating simulation configurations, but this must be run manually by the user, and no straightforward method for extension is available.
 This allows simulations to be initialized in an invalid state, which may go unnoticed until runtime, producing less than informative errors from the modeling program.
 The most obvious example is that grid dimensions can be changed with no warning to the user, and no attempt to coerce package array data to the new shape.
 We would like automatic enforcement of invariants whenever a simulation changes.

+### Maintainability

+flopy4 should maintain a separation of concerns with respect to hydrology and software engineering.
+The hydrologic modeler should not be concerned with the technical details of flopy4's internal data storage or parallel processing implementation, for example, and a software engineer should be able to work on the code without detailed knowledge on complex hydrologic concepts.

 ## Goals

-With the above in mind, we want the next version of FloPy to
+With the above in mind, we want the next version of FloPy to:

 - preserve existing `flopy.mf6` functionality
-- be consistent, user-friendly and Pythonic
+- be consistent, user-friendly and pythonic
 - be easy to read, debug, diagnose and test
 - be memory-efficient and provide fast IO
 - impose a minimal maintenance burden